Language Translation

 Formal Dispute Resolution

 Sometimes, the parent(s) and school personnel are not able to resolve their disagreement through the methods above.
 With that in mind, IDOE offers three options for formal dispute resolution: complaints, mediations, and due process hearings.
 As the name suggests, formal dispute resolution options are more complex and official than the informal options listed above and may take more time.
-The quickest formal dispute resolution process may be resolved in a few weeks, while hearings may last from several months to over a year.
+The quickest formal dispute resolution process may be resolved in a few weeks, while hearings may last from several months.

 Mediation is a voluntary process in which parent(s) and school representatives meet with a trained mediator who facilitates the development of a written agreement between the parties.
 The mediator does not make any decisions, and there is no guarantee that the parties will come to an agreement.
 Mediation may be used to resolve: a complaint; a disagreement from a CCC meeting regarding the student’s identification or eligibility for services; the appropriateness of the educational evaluation, level of services, or placement; or anything else affecting the provision of a FAPE.